bolanos-nava/e-commerce-backend/notes/notes.md

 - [ ] When adding product, forbid to add a quantity bigger than the stock of the product (endpoint POST /:cartId/products/:productId)
 - [X] The cart shouldn't update when a product is deleted.
 Would be an expensive operation.
 - Show its own products.
 Two nested responsibilities:
-  - [ ] Check if some of the added quantities are more than the available stock.
-The cart, then, updates the exceeding quantities to be equal to the available stock.
   - [x] If some product can't be populated it means that it was deleted from the database and it can be deleted from the cart as well.
-  - [x] If some product has status "false", it shouldn't be deleted from the cart, just marked as "unavailable" in the frontend.
+  - [ ] If some product has status "false", it shouldn't be deleted from the cart, just marked as "unavailable" in the frontend (the throws error in backend but doesn't show error on frontend yet.)

 **Product responsibilities**: